andrei1058/docs/docs/BedWarsProxy/getting-started.md

       In the example above, the server name in the BungeeCord config is `bw1`.
       1. An easy way to double-check that you set this correctly is to do `/server <server>`, replacing `<server>` with what you put in `server-id`
+   4. Now, set the `lobbyServer` option to the name of your lobby server
+      1. This is similar to how you set `server-id`, but with your lobby server instead of the arena server.
-   4. Set the `serverType` to `BUNGEE`
+   5. Set the `serverType` to `BUNGEE`
-   5. Restart the arena server
+   6. Restart the arena server
-   6. Repeat steps i-v for each of your arena servers
+   7. Repeat steps i-v for each of your arena servers
 6. Make sure you've restarted each of the servers (after configuring them), and enjoy!

 ## Usage